IgorOlhovski/Drupal-Framework/README.txt

 >>> CONFIGURATION NOTES:

 To enable Drupal logo management in admin>themes>configure: remove comment slashes "//" on lines 36-38 in page.tpl.php

+To disable zebra coloring from sidebar menues: remove comment star and slash "*/" on line 440 in style.css

+To add regions, see: http://drupal.org/node/242107#comment-798428

 >>> SUPPORT